AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor Java applications/Use OpenTelemetry to report Java application data.md

 ## View data

-Log on to the [Tracing Analysis console](https://tracing-sg.console.aliyun.com/).
+Log on to the [Application Real-Time Monitoring Service \(ARMS\) console](https://arms-ap-southeast-1.console.aliyun.com/#/home).
+In the left-side navigation pane, choose **Tracing Analysis** \> Applications.
 On the Applications page, click the newly created application.
 In this example, click the otel-jaeger-example application.
 Then, view the trace data of the application.

 **Related topics**